A group of children and a woman outdoors, holding colorful balloons, smiling and posing for a photo in front of a yellow building and greenery.

 Smiling woman in sunglasses holding a young boy, two men in the background, outdoors under a large green tree, with a stone wall and household items nearby.

 Rebecca’s heart has always belonged to children — all children.
 She firmly believes that every child is a masterpiece, created intentionally by God.
-Her journey into humanitarian work began after witnessing a heartbreaking crisis in a developing country, where desperation led many to risk their lives for a chance to make a better life — to simply have the opportunity to work, feed their families, and live free.
-Rebecca knew she could no longer remain lukewarm in her faith or compassion; she felt God calling her not just to care from a distance, but to go, see, and serve with her whole heart.
-Answering that call, she and her husband followed a winding, God-orchestrated path — one full of unexpected connections and divine appointments — that ultimately led them to West Africa.
-There, Rebecca has earned the honor of being called "Maman" by thirty-two orphaned children living at Jesus the Good Shepherd Orphanage in Togo.
+Her journey into humanitarian work began after witnessing a heartbreaking refugee crisis in a developing country, where families risked everything simply for the chance to work, feed their children, and live in safety.
+Standing in the tension of desperation and hope, Rebecca felt God stir her heart.
+Lukewarm faith was no longer an option; she knew she was being called not just to care from afar, but to go, see, and serve with her whole heart.